-- Without a doubt, the Enacted Plan favors the Republican Party and its many incumbents, while disfavoring the Democratic Party and its handful of incumbents.
+- Without a doubt, the Enacted Plan favors the Republican Party and its many incumbents, 55. while disfavoring the Democratic Party and its handful of incumbents.
 One might suspect, however, that this outcome was driven not by the choices of the map-drawers, but by the Ohio Constitution-with its requirements about keeping counties, cities, and townships whole-combined with Ohio's political geography.
-I have written extensively about the difficulties for parties of the left in majoritarian democracies like the United States in an era when population density is becoming highly correlated with higher proportions of votes for more progressive candidates.
-Democrats are highly concentrated in cities and, increasingly, their suburbs.
+I have written extensively about the difficulties for parties of the left in majoritarian democracies like the United States in an era when population density is becoming highly correlated with higher proportions of votes for more progressive candidates.17 Democrats are highly concentrated in cities and, increasingly, their suburbs.
 When cities are very large relative to the size of districts, this tends to create some districts in which Democrats win very large majorities.
 This can make their geographic distribution of support relatively less efficient if Republican majorities in rural areas are not correspondingly large.
 Thinking visually in terms of cross-district histograms, like those in Figure 3 above, the presence of overwhelmingly Democratic cities can pull out the left tail of the distribution, thus wasting some Democratic votes.
 Anyone drawing congressional districts-including a non-partisan computer algorithm or even a Democratic activist-is likely to draw a very Democratic district in Cleveland or Columbus.
 It is also the case that such a map-drawer cannot avoid creating some extremely Republican districts in rural areas. - 56.
 However, the larger implication for the transformation of votes to seats depends crucially on what is happening in the middle of the distribution of districts.
 This is precisely where those drawing the districts have maximum discretion.
 With a very Democratic city like Cincinnati that is not especially large relative to the size of congressional districts, it is possible to avoid the emergence of a Democratic district altogether by cutting off its most Democratic suburbs-splitting communities of interest along the way-and combining it with far-flung rural areas.
 If smaller Democratic cities are close to one another, as in northwestern Ohio, or as in the Canton/Akron/Youngstown area, boundaries can be drawn to make sure they do not combine to form any district with an urban, and hence Democratic, majority.
-And when cities are sufficiently large that they must be subdivided, and can thus provide two Democratic majorities, as in Columbus, it is possible to conduct this subdivision in a way that prevents the emergence of a second Democratic district by packing as many Democratic votes into a
+And when cities are sufficiently large that they must be subdivided, and can thus provide two Democratic majorities, as in Columbus, it is possible to conduct this subdivision in a way that prevents the emergence of a second Democratic district by packing as many Democratic votes into a single district as possible.
+The legislature has pursued each of these strategies to prevent the emergence of majority-Democratic districts in Ohio.

-&lt;sup>17 Jonathan Rodden, 2019, Why Cities Lose: The Deep Roots of the Urban-Rural Political Divide.
+17 Jonathan Rodden, 2019, Why Cities Lose: The Deep Roots of the Urban-Rural Political Divide.
 New York: Basic Books.